PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-05 16:16:43
+Last updated: 2024-04-05 16:17:16
-Random Quote: Ted, honey, I want you to go outside and bite the curb.
-I'll be out in a minute. - Lily Aldrin
+Random Quote: Talkin' to you was one of the best parts of my whole year. - Fezco